Can back taxes cost you your passport? In some cases – yes.

-Alarming, right?
-But this scenario is a real possibility.
-The IRS recently said it’s following through on plans to revoke passports or deny renewals for those with tax debt of $53,000 or more.
+As a U.S. expat, you likely know where your passport is at any given time and the requirements needed to keep it up to date.
+Can you say the same about your tax requirements?
+You should be able to — the IRS recently said it’s following through on plans to implement tax penalties like revoking passports or denying renewals for those with tax debt of $54,000 or more.
 As a first step, the IRS sends at–risk taxpayers a letter.
 But as many expats know, international mail can be slow — or not arrive at all.

 Then, while your letter is in the mail, your case is also sent to the Department of State.
 This is what could potentially prevent your return trip.
-Instead of traveling home, you’re stuck in the States until your situation is resolved, which could take months or years.
+Instead of traveling back to your home abroad, you’re stuck in the States until your situation is resolved, which could take months or years.
 Meanwhile, you may have a job, family and other responsibilities counting on you abroad.

-If you’re thinking there’s no way you could owe that much, consider this.
-Many citizens living abroad don’t know they have to file U.S. taxes, meaning their unpaid taxes start stacking up.
-Pile on yearly penalties of $10,000 or more for failing to file returns or other required forms and $53,000 is not so much of a stretch.
+If you’re thinking there’s no way you could owe that much, consider this: Many citizens living abroad don’t know they have to pay U.S. taxes on foreign income, meaning their unpaid taxes start stacking up.
+Pile on yearly penalties of $10,000 or more for failing to file returns or other required forms and $54,000 is not so much of a stretch.

 If this makes you nervous, we get it.
 You should know the IRS does give you options, such as payment agreements, so you can avoid risking your passport.
-Plus, you’re not alone — our international tax advisors are experts in helping in these situations.
+Plus, you’re not alone — our international tax advisors are experts in helping clients to become compliant and avoid tax penalties in these situations.

 Other tax matters expats should know about